x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 >
 > This option is not compatible with [Microsoft Security Defaults](/azure/active-directory/fundamentals/concept-fundamentals-security-defaults) or multi-factor authentication (MFA).
 If your environment uses Microsoft Security Defaults or MFA, we recommend using Option 2 or 3 below.
 >
 > You must also verify that SMTP AUTH is enabled for the mailbox being used.
-See [Enable or disable authenticated client SMTP submission (SMTP AUTH) in Exchange Online](../clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission.md) for more information.
+For more information, see [Enable or disable authenticated client SMTP submission (SMTP AUTH) in Exchange Online](../clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission.md).
 >
-> Please see [Basic Authentication and Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-february-2021-update/ba-p/2111904) for the latest announcements concerning this option.
+> See [Basic Authentication and Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-february-2021-update/ba-p/2111904) for the latest announcements concerning this option..

 This option supports most usage scenarios and it's the easiest to set up.
 Choose this option when: